Seven-card stud: Rules

-The game begins with each player being dealt two cards face down and one card face up.
-The player with the lowest-ranking upcard pays the bring-in, and betting proceeds after that in normal clockwise order.
+The Poker game begins with each player being dealt two cards face down and one card face up.
+The player with the lowest-ranking up-card pays the bring-in, and betting proceeds after that in normal clockwise order.
 The bring-in is considered an open, so the next player in turn may not check.
-If two players have equally ranked low cards, suit may be used to break the tie and assign the bring-in (see high card by suit).
-If there is no bring-in, then the first betting round begins with the player showing the highest-ranking upcard, who may check.
+If two players have equally ranked low cards, the card's suit may be used to break the tie and assign the bring-in (see high card by suit).
+If there is no bring-in, then the first betting round begins with the player showing the highest-ranking up-card, who may check.
 In this case, suit is not used to break ties.
-If two players have the same high upcard, the one first in clockwise rotation from the dealer acts first.
+If two players have the same high up-card, the one first in clockwise rotation from the dealer acts first.

-After the first betting round, another upcard is dealt to each player (after a burn card, and starting at the dealer's left as will all subsequent rounds), followed by a second betting round beginning with the player whose upcards make the best poker hand.
+After the first betting round, another up-card is dealt to each player (after a burn card, and starting at the dealer's left as will all subsequent rounds), followed by a second betting round beginning with the player whose up-cards make the best poker hand.
 Since fewer than five cards are face up, this means no straights, flushes, or full houses will count for this purpose.
-On this and all subsequent betting rounds, the player whose face-up cards make the best poker hand will act first, and may check or bet up to the game's limit.
+On this and all subsequent betting rounds, the player whose face-up cards make the best poker hand will act first, and may check or bet up to the limit of the game.

-The second round is followed by a third upcard and betting round, a fourth upcard and betting round, and finally a downcard, a fifth betting round, and showdown if necessary.
+The second round is followed by a third up-card and betting round, a fourth up-card and betting round, and finally a down-card, a fifth betting round, and showdown if necessary.
 Seven-card stud can be summarized therefore as "two down, four up, one down".
 Upon showdown, each player makes the best five-card poker hand they can out of the seven cards they were dealt.

-Seven cards to eight players plus four burn cards makes 60 cards, whereas there are only 52 in the deck: in most games, this is not a problem because several players will have folded in early betting rounds.
-In the event that the deck is exhausted during play, the four previously-dealt burn cards can be used, but if these are not sufficient, then the final round will have a single community card (which can be used by everyone) dealt into the center of the table in lieu of a downcard to each player.
+Seven cards to eight players with an additional four burn cards makes 60 cards, whereas there are only 52 in the deck: in most games, this is not a problem because several players will have folded in early betting rounds.
+In the event that the deck is exhausted during play, the four previously dealt burn cards can be used, but if these are not sufficient, then the final round will have a single community card (which can be used by everyone) dealt into the center of the table in lieu of a down-card to each player.
 Discarded cards from a folded hand are not reused.

-Unlike draw poker, where no cards are ever seen before showdown, stud poker players use the information they get from face-up cards to make strategic decisions, and so a player who sees a certain card folded is able to make decisions knowing that the card will never appear in another opponent's hand.
+Stud poker players use the information they get from face-up cards to make strategic decisions.
+A player who sees a certain card folded is able to make decisions knowing that the card will never appear in another opponent's hand.

 Variants

-There are several variations of 7 Card Stud Poker in which each player is dealt a set number of cards.
-Not all of these variations can be found at poker rooms but they can be fun to play at home.
+There are several variations of Seven-Card Stud Poker in which each player is dealt a set number of cards.
+Not all of these variations can be found at poker rooms but they can be played at home.